 To use Passcode Lock on your iOS device:

-- From the home screen, tap , and then choose .
+- From the home screen, tap , and then choose either or .

 - To select how long the device will remain idle before requiring

 your passcode, tap